-Following a successful course in November 2017 we are pleased to announce that we will be holding another course.
+Following two successful courses in November 2017 and March 2019 we are pleased to announce that we will be holding another course.
 The programme will focus on Parkinson’s disease, dementia, multiple sclerosis (MS) and motor neurone disease (MND).
 The next course will be a two day residential course in Sheffield.
 Applications will be opened once the dates are confirmed in February/March 2020.

 The Palliative Care MasterClasses are aimed at all health professionals involved in palliative care for neurological conditions – including allied health professionals, doctors (grade SpR and above), specialist nurses, community teams and GPs.

 The MasterClasses cover some of the following topics:

 - Specific unmet palliative care needs in Parkinson’s, dementia, MS and MND

 - Palliative assessment tools